FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/verify.md

 ****Example 3****

-This example demonstrates a different use of the `ENFORCED `value.
-When acting as a client, `ENFORCED `enables Transfer CFT to cancel a transfer if the server does not require the client authentication.
+This example demonstrates a different use of the <span class="code">`ENFORCED `</span>value.
+When acting as a client, <span class="code">`ENFORCED `</span>enables Transfer CFT to cancel a transfer if the server does not require the client authentication.
 Here, the transfer fails with diagi 260 due to the fact that the client requires authentication:

 `CFTSSL type=client, verify=ENFORCED and CFTSSL type=server, verify=NONE`